iLib-js/loctool/README.md

 * `ilib-loctool-salesforce-metaxml` - extract strings from -meta.xml files and produced translated meta.xml files for Salesforce

-* `ilib-loctool-json` - extract strings json files and produce translated json files
+* `ilib-loctool-json` - extract strings from json files and produce translated json files.
+This specifies which strings to extract using a json schema file.
+Different json files can use different json schemas.

 * `ilib-loctool-po` - extract strings from po files and produce translated po files